acato-plugins/block-editor-templates/readme.txt

 You can read more about the distinction between these types of themes in [the WordPress Developer Resources](https://developer.wordpress.org/themes/getting-started/what-is-a-theme/#theme-types).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/398f3310-d285-4489-ae3b-07b8ab344119 )

 == Changelog ==

 = 1.0.4 =